-O Refer to Flywheel Installation in Electrical System Chapter.
+• Refer to Flywheel Installation in Electrical System chapter.

-Cooling Fan Inspection

-- Visually inspect the blades [A] in the cooling fan [B]. - ★ If they are any cracks, warps or damage, replace the cooling fan. - ★ If any mud or dust have stuck to the cooling fan, clean it. - Cooling fan is cleaned by washing in detergent and water.
+- Cooling Fan Inspection - Visually inspect the blades [A] in the cooling fan [B]. - \star If they are any cracks, warps or damaged, replace the cooling fan. - \bigstar If any mud or dust have stuck to the cooling fan, clean it. - Cooling fan is cleaned by washing in detergent and water.